izyware/izy-proxy/README.md

 Finally you can do:

 ```
+var argv = process.argv.slice(0);
 require('izy-proxy').doChain([
 	['log', 'hello world'],
 	['frame_importpkgs', 'izy.machinelearning.moduleSim'],
 	....
 ]);
 ```

+NOTE: require('izy-proxy') will manipulate the argv. you should always make a copy before the call as shown above.

 ## Enabling your apps via the Izy-Chaining scripting environment
 Your application functionality may be consumed via the universal scripting environment.